Johnwalk12/Speaking-Course-1/README.md

 This repository uses semantic versioning.
 When making significant changes:
 1. Update the version number in the jsDelivr URLs
 2. Create a new release in GitHub
 3. Update the URLs in your course pages if necessary

+## Note About Course Content

+The actual course content (HTML lessons) is stored in a separate private repository.
+This public repository contains only the shared functionality and styling that can be used by others under the MIT License.